philomena-dev/philomena/priv/repo/seeds/data/pages/privacy.md

 - The page that was requested
 - The browser user agent string

-These items are collected to ensure the security of the service (see "legimitate interests" in the GDPR), and are deleted after 14 days to balance it with user privacy.
+These items are collected to ensure the security of the service (see "legitimate interests" in the GDPR), and are deleted after 14 days to balance it with user privacy.

 **Browser fingerprints**